ao/pyroid/docs/index.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 🤝 Getting Help

-If you need help with Pyroid, you can:

-- Check the [FAQ](./guides/faq.md) for answers to common questions.
-- Search for similar issues on the [GitHub issue tracker](https://github.com/ao/pyroid/issues).
-- Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/pyroid) with the `pyroid` tag.
-- Join the community discussion on [Discord](https://discord.gg/pyroid).